EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

     </div>
 </div>

 Once the two inference sets are defined, the function uses triangular membership functions to map these qualitative descriptors to the sensor's numerical data.
 In this context, 'distance' and 'speed' are treated as fuzzy variables, each associated with sets like 'close', 'medium', and 'far' for distance, and 'slow', 'medium', and 'fast' for speed.
 These fuzzy sets are then used to formulate rules that govern the system's behavior.
 For instance, one rule states that IF the distance is 'close', THEN the speed should be 'slow'.
-This rule-based approach enables the system to map imprecise inputs to
+This rule-based approach enables the system to map the distance we recieve from the ultrasonic sensor to a PWM signal to control the motors.

 The last part of the code defines the main control loop, which calls the MeasureDist function and pipes the distance recieved into our fuzzy logic controller function to obtain the corresponding PWM which will be used to drive our system.
 This code runs in a loop until a user interrupts the program with a keyboard interrupt.